AI Hallucination Cases

 If you know of a case that should be included, feel free to contact me.3 (Readers may also be interested in this project regarding AI use in academic papers.)

 Based on this database, I have developped an automated reference checker that also detects hallucinations: PelAIkan.
-Check the Reports Report icon in the database for examples, and reach out to me if for a demo !
+Check the Reports Report icon in the database for examples, and reach out to me for a demo !

 For weekly takes on cases like these, and what they mean for legal practice, subscribe to Artificial Authority.